 A developing duck embryo that’s boiled alive in its shell.
 As well as sounding incredibly harsh, it looks incredibly unappetising.
 Still, it’s a common street food and is usually served with beers.
 Can’t say I have the stomach for it.

-39. Dragon in the Flame of Desire – Chinese
+39. Dragon in the Flame of Desire – China

 The rather elaborate name above can be simplified down to yak’s penis.
 The Guolizhuang Restaurant in Beijing’s most (in)famous dish, it’s simply a yak’s penis roasted and served in elaborate fashion on a large platter.